rwaldron/tc39-notes/es8/2017-03/mar-23.md

 AWB: I'm going to pile on.
 I think that the fundamental thing here is that if you say `import foo.js` is there a way to determine the exported names from that module without having to evaluate code?

 DH: The quickest way to explain is that Node discovered a key thing.
 We can make the default mode for the whole ecosystem to be `default` export and we can opt-into named export.
-That gives us strong backward compatility.
+That gives us strong backward compatibility.
 Once you have that it's easier to see your way to semantics that makes sense.
 Is that right Bradley?

 BF: Yes.